Chipstead to Kingswood Walk

 4. Towards the far end of the building cross a tarmac path and take the signposted footpath going downhill through trees.
 In 100m turn right at a three-way footpath junction and follow this path through woodland and then alongside another car park.

 5. Continue along a residential street and keep ahead where it joins St Monica's Road.
-At the end the road swings left and comes to a crossroads, with refreshments available at the mock-Tudor Kingswood Arms on your right.
-The station is on your left; trains to London leave from Platform 1, on the near side.
+In 200m the road swings left at its junction with Furze Hill and goes downhill to a crossroads.
+Refreshments are available at the mock-Tudor Kingswood Arms on the right and the station is 75m away along its short approach road on the left.
+Trains to London leave from Platform 1, on the near side.

 • Turn right up a side path to come out onto Chipstead Downs.
 Follow a grassy path across the downland for 400m and through a gate, with a choice of paths ahead.
 Turning right leads down to the Ramblers Rest, from where the simplest continuation is a path along the bottom of the downs close to Outwood Lane.